My-CMDhub/Django-Task-Manager/memory-bank/progress.md

 ## Current Status

-Based on the initial code exploration, the Task Manager application appears to be well-developed with several key components implemented.
+Based on the initial code exploration, the Nexus application appears to be well-developed with several key components implemented.
 Here's the current status of different features:

 ### Core Functionality